yoontsy2000/sports-sentiment-analysis/README.md

 # Live Sports Sentiments
-## See what fans are feeling about live sport events with detailed analytics
-## You can also search custom tags and keywords to see other emotional sentiment scores.
+## See what fans are feeling about live sport events with detailed analytics.\You can also search custom tags and keywords to see other emotional sentiment scores.

 ## You will need to generate your own Twitter API keys.
 Twitter uses OAuth 2.0.
 More will be explained later in this document.